manvirag/tech_learning_tinkering/lld/template/DataModellingAndER.md

 - Assuming single database and mysql for simplicity.
 - This include
     - Defining different entities or table.
+    - Define some entity which come after combination of two or more entity, relation like student course
     - What will be fields in it or column.
     - What will be its primary key .
     - What will be its foreign key .